-While the hardware was undergoing all the testing, the software was polished and tested too, aiming at enabling a series of fascinating communications experiments.
+While the hardware was undergoing all the testing, the software was polished and tested, too, aiming at enabling a series of fascinating amateur radio experiments.

 The two PocketQubes, QUBIK-1 and QUBIK-2 are designed to have a short life span of 3-4 weeks.
-Though this period of time is relatively short, it is enough for LSF to run a series of communications experiments.
-These are primarily scheduled to take place during the Launch and Early Orbit Phase (LEOP) of the operations and the experiments revolve around satellite identification and tracking.
+Though this period of time is relatively short, it is enough for LSF to run a series of amateur radio experiments.
+These are primarily scheduled to take place during the Launch, and Early Orbit Phase (LEOP) of the operations and the amateur radio experiments revolve around satellite identification and tracking.
 LEOP is a critical phase for satellites and spacecraft operations; since the sooner a team identifies and picks up communication with the satellite, the better it is for the entire operation.
 Identifying and tracking a satellite early on, almost upon deployment, helps the team to proceed fast and tackle possible problems arising.
 It is the significance of early identification and tracking and the impact this has on saving missions and operations that prompted LSF to decide to focus the scheduled experiments on that specific Phase of operations.
-By forming a series of assumptions about Satellite identification and tracking, LSF has set the objectives and several communications experiments that need to be conducted in search of possible solutions.
+By forming a series of assumptions about Satellite identification and tracking, LSF has set the objectives for experiments that need to be conducted in search of possible solutions.